mipsmonsta/mipsmonsta.github.io/docs/_posts/2024-02-13-Cherry-Picker-II.md

 ### Analysis of constraints

 From the problem's constraints, you can that the two robots will always not start from a same position given that there are always more than 2 columns.
-There are also always more than or equal to 2 rows, so that robotos cannot end when they haven't already started.
+There are always more than or equal to 2 rows, so that robots cannot stop picking up cherries when they haven't already started.

 Given the low number of rows / columns at a upper bound of 70, this problem likely can be solved through dynamic programming.

 ### Things to watch

 The question was clear that if two robotos are in the same grid space, only one set of cherries at that space can be picked up.
-Also the robotos can terminate when they are at row n which is outside the grid, with no further cherries being picked.
+Also the robots shall terminate their cherry-picking activities when they are at row n which is outside the grid.

 ### Solution formulation - State Representation

 We can represent the state of the robots as they go down row by row.
-Three variables would be sufficient.
+Three variables would be sufficient to ensure we don't use memory more than required.

 ```
 dp(i, j, k) where i is the row index, j is the column index of robot 1, and k is the column index